Every day we make choices.

-Unfortunately, the rookie investor is amped up by The News Media who compete for clicks and eyeballs in a brutally competitive market, spicing up the stories with an unhealthy mix of scare-mongering and exaggeration.
-If you think the media will serve you up the unbiased information you need to know, well bless…and good luck with that.
+Unfortunately, we get amped up by The News Media who compete for clicks and eyeballs in a brutally competitive market, spicing up the stories with an unhealthy mix of scare-mongering and exaggeration.

 Imagine a farmer who planted their seeds and then a couple of weeks later reads an article in Farming Weekly saying that CABBAGE IS THE NEW LETTUCE and the hot new crop for 2020.
 What if the farmer dug up their lettuce seeds and replanted them with cabbages?
 Investors would laugh at any farmer who did that.
 But isn’t that what we often do as investors?